9.1 General context

 Youth interest in global issues

-The Irish Government does not currently specifically monitor young people's awareness of, or interest in, global issues.
+The Irish government specifically do not monitor young people’s awareness of, or interest in global issues.

 - Climate change